roman-milk/roman-milk.github.io/frank-and.md

  "Well I guess you know him better than I do, but I would work up to it slowly.
 Very, very slowly."

  I had put in the tap because after hearing what I heard through the bathroom window I was curious about what else Stella had to say about me.
 Well, I certainly did find out.
 To her I was a clueless twit and a wimp that she thought she could turn into a subservient cuckold.
 She didn't have a chance in hell of making it happen and I was already working on a plan in my head that might make her think I could possibly go along with what she wanted.
 I would have to wait until she started her campaign to get me to be like Dennis, but she would be in for one hell of a huge surprise.
-Report_Story #2